mabdelaziz77/jrexrates/README.md

 Use the 'Download ZIP' button to get the installation file, then install using *Extension Manager*.

 ## Configuration
-1. Reigster in jsonrates.com to Get Free API Key: http://jsonrates.com/signup/
+1. Register in jsonrates.com to Get Free API Key: http://jsonrates.com/signup/
-2. Edit the *JRExRates* module to configure ti.
+2. Edit the *JRExRates* module to configure it.
 3. Enter the API key you got from step 1 in the *API Key from jsonrates.com* parameter.
 4. Select the *Base Currency*.
 5. Choose to enable/disable the *Inverse exchange rates* feature.
 If Yes, then the results will be 1 (one) divided the rates.